TWChennai/kotlin-workshop/basics/kotlin-basics-snippets.md

     print(x)
 }

-//return.
-By default returns from the nearest enclosing function or anonymous function.
+//return: By default returns from the nearest enclosing function or anonymous function.
-//break.
-Terminates the nearest enclosing loop.
+//break: Terminates the nearest enclosing loop.
-//continue.
-Proceeds to the next step of the nearest enclosing loop.
+//continue: Proceeds to the next step of the nearest enclosing loop.

 //break with label
-fun loopIt() {
+fun foo() {
     loop@ for (i in 1..100) {
     	for (j in 1..100) {
             if (j == 5) break@loop
 	    println("i:$i - j:$j")
     	}
     }
 }

 fun foo() {